bayusujatmoko/overclockDroid/README.md

 3. type "su" without quotes
 4. type "cpup" without quotes
 5. if work, check the changed of your cpu governor and cpu clockspeed using CPU-Z app
-6. After you see that, uninstall Root Explorer and CPU-Z to save your RAM.
+6. After you see that, uninstall Root Explorer and CPU-Z to save more RAM.
 This step is optional, up to you :)